Bios-Marcel/cordless/README.md

 isolating new changes and make merging those into `master` easier.

-I also encourage you to report anything you deem a bug, because that means that there are problems with the UX that could still be worked on.
-Obivously feature requests are welcome as well, no matter if those are clients that the official discord client has or not.
+I also encourage you to report anything you deem a bug, because that means that there might problems with the UX that could still be worked on.
+Obivously feature requests are welcome as well, no matter if those are features that the official discord client has or not.

 Oh and please try to keep things pragmatic and foul-language free ;)